markbrennand/force-framework/source/dependency/README.md

 Salesforce.

 To try this out, add the binding to enable the creation of the _Account_ asynchronously.
 Log on to your org.
-From the _App Launcher_ select _Force Frameworks_.
+From the _App Launcher_ select _Force Framework_.
 Select the _Dependency Bindings_ tab.
 Create a new record.
 Assign it the following values.

 | Field | Value                              |